docsdevbr/symfony-doc-pt-br/security.rst

     This feature is not supported by the XML configuration format.

-All *real* URLs are handled by the ``main`` firewall (no ``pattern`` key means it matches *all* URLs).
 A firewall can have many modes of authentication, in other words, it enables many ways to ask the question "Who are you?".
 Often, the user is unknown (i.e. not logged in) when they first visit your website.
 If you visit your homepage right now, you *will* have access and you'll see that you're visiting a page behind the firewall in the toolbar:

 .. image:: /_images/security/anonymous_wdt.png
    :alt: The Symfony profiler toolbar where the Security information shows "Authenticated: no" and "Firewall name: main"